-The 2-week COBOL Sprint: Developing a Process of Continuous Builds
+The Two-week COBOL Sprint: Developing a Process of Continuous Builds

-To compete in the digital economy, Mainframe shops must commit to an Agile culture and processes like the 2-week COBOL sprint.
-If you’ve been reading my blog series, by now you understand how important the 2-week COBOL sprint is for accelerating the pace of mainframe software development and delivery at your organization.
+To compete in the digital economy, Mainframe shops must commit to an Agile culture and processes like the two-week COBOL sprint.
+If you’ve been reading my blog series, by now you understand how important the two-week COBOL sprint is for accelerating the pace of mainframe software development and delivery at your organization.

 In my last post, I wrote about how to build your scrum team.
-After you do this, the team needs to familiarize itself with a few components of the 2-week COBOL sprint that enable it to function.
-Imagine these components as Agile gears contained within the 2-week COBOL sprint.
+After you do this, the team needs to familiarize itself with a few components of the two-week COBOL sprint that enable it to function.
+Imagine these components as Agile gears contained within the two-week COBOL sprint.
 The first gear I want to review is a process of continuous builds.

 Developing a Process of Continuous Builds

 Most IT teams use a lengthy process that hides broken builds and software integration issues until the end of a release cycle.
 By then, identifying people responsible for breaks and diagnosing their missteps is an exhausting chore—the contractor left, the developer moved onto another project, the person was fired.
 There are no tracks to trace, stretching build-completion time longer and tension between team members tauter.

 Developing a process of continuous builds will help your team more quickly identify the origins of broken software because it requires correcting errors along the way instead of letting them accumulate.
 But just as there are steps to completing a two-week COBOL sprint, there are micro-steps involved in developing a process of continuous builds, including: